Terms & Conditions

-3.2.
-Through the student card, students enrolled in particular courses will benefit from a subscription at the seminary library.
+3.3 Through the student card, students enrolled in particular courses will benefit from a subscription at The Seminary library.

-3.3.
-The student card is also used as an identification tag which lecturers may request to be worn during lectures and/or events related to the programme.
+3.4 The student card is also used for attendance and as an identification tag which lecturers may request to be worn during lectures and/or events related to the programme.

-4.1.1 Asynchronous Learning mode: Learning that occurs when the lecturer/s and students are not communicating and engaging in real-time.
+4.1.1 Asynchronies Learning mode: Learning that occurs when the lecturer/s and students are not communicating and engaging in real time.

 4.1.3 Physical presence mode: Learning which occurs face-to-face and in person.
 Lecturer/s and students are both present in an allocated time and place where a formation session, usually in form of a lecture, is delivered.

 18.104.22.168 For valid reasons, students may be given an exemption (in writing) to follow courses conducted in this method, synchronously.
 Such exemption is at the discretion of the Institute and may be granted for parts of the programme or for its entirely.
 Such exemption is also always given in writing and will be evaluated on a case-by-case bases.
 Such option is also subject to the equipment available in the lecture room and since the programme is not designed for such a mode, the Institute will not be held responsible for the quality of the connection.